Our Origin Chocolate Sourcing Ethos

 Blonde

-We have just started working with a new caramel white chocolate which we are calling our Blonde chocolate.
+For chocolate fans with a much sweeter tooth, we work with a caramel white chocolate which we call Blonde.
 This chocolate is described as a 'salted butter caramel white chocolate' as it, unusually, contains salted butter.
 This gives the chocolate a fudgy, buttery caramel flavour profile with a hint of vanilla.
 It also has a touch of 'acidity' or a bright top note which we think gives it quite an interesting moreish flavour profile for such a sweet chocolate.
 It is produced in Belgium with 100% sustainably sourced and traceable cocoa butter as part of the Cacao Trace sustainability Programme.
 A bounty bonus of this chocolate is that it is made with sunflower lecithin, so is also soya-free...yippee!

 Grenada - for reference for long standing customers